 3. You only need to complete your requirements before the exam, not before you apply

 Oh, I hear this all the time.
 But no, that’s not true.

 You must complete all requirements before you apply for the exam.
 Since the time between when you apply and when you take the exam is usually around 5 months, you need to plan ahead.

-Let’s say you want to take the exam this coming October.
-You’ll need to apply for the exam before May 15.
+Let’s say you want to take the exam this coming fall.
+You’ll need to apply for the exam in the spring.

 4. To be eligible, you must take a LEAARC-approved course